Magnotec1/obelisk-launcher/INSTALL.md

 flatpak install com.magnotec.obelisk.flatpak
 ```

----

 ## Runtime Requirements

 - **tar** and **unzip**: Needed to unpack downloaded Java runtimes and Minecraft game files.
 - **Java**: Java 8 for legacy Minecraft versions, Java 17 for 1.18 to 1.20.4, Java 21+ for modern releases.
 The built-in Java installer in Settings can download and manage these.

----

 ## Troubleshooting

-- **Missing Libadwaita**: If compilation complains about `libadwaita-1 not found`, check that your distribution's development package (`libadwaita-1-dev` or `libadwaita-devel`) is installed and up to date.
 - **Flatpak filesystem access**: If you save instances on another drive or non-standard path, grant the Flatpak permission using [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) or override via CLI:
   ```bash
   flatpak override --user --filesystem=/path/to/instances com.magnotec.obelisk